dullhunk/book/careers-lab/cv-errors.md

 ## Hobbies and interests (HOB)

   1. **ANYONE FOR QUIDDITCH?** Hobbies aren't just an afterthought - it is an opportunity to stamp your personality on your CV and add a bit of colour to what can be a rather dry and factual docyment.
 Hobbies can be talking points for the interview (or make you stand out).
 Don't have any hobbies?
 Really?
-There's 500 different societies to choose from in http://manchesterstudentsunion.com (including Quidditch BTW  http://manchesterstudentsunion.com/groups/quidditch-club)
+There's 500 different societies to choose from in [Manchester Student's Union][http://manchesterstudentsunion.com] including [Quidditch](https://en.wikipedia.org/wiki/Quidditch) BTW  http://manchesterstudentsunion.com/groups/quidditch-club
   2. **MEMBER?** If you are involved in activities or societies say what your role is.
 What does "member" actually mean - bit vague.
 You can be a member without actually doing anything.
 Were you a treasurer?
 Partipant?
 Organiser?
 Leader?
 Publicist?
 Secretary?
 Techie?
 Hanger-on?
 Beer-drinker?
 Rabble rouser?
 Advocate?
 Trouble-maker? etc See ACTIVE LANGUAGE.

 ## References (REF)